Leen (given name)

 Leen is a name of multiple origins.
 It is a popular Arabic name for girls meaning “tender” and “delicate”.
 It is spelled لِينٌ in Arabic and has been translated into English in multiple spellings.

 It can also be a unisex given name of Dutch origin.
-As a name for girls, it can be a Dutch short form of the name Heleene.
+As a name for girls, it can be a Dutch short form of the name Heleen.
 As a masculine name, it can be a Dutch short form of Leendert.